 Think of three things that are important to you and write them down below.

 1.

 2.

 3.

 Now think about how you could represent these things using a shape and a colour.
 For example - being outside is important to me and I would represent that with a green cloud shape.

 1.

 2.

 3.

-Feel free to draw your answers.
+Feel free to draw your answers in the space below.